 Day 7: Douro Valley and the vineyards of Porto and to Porto

 Driving time: depends on the route you choose.
 Count at least half a day.

-We chose to visit the Douro Valley by car.
-If you stay in Porto, consider one of the many available organised day tours to Douro valley (like this highly rated experience).
+Because we were traveling with kids, we chose to visit the Douro Valley by car.
+If you stay in Porto, consider one of the many available organised day tours to Douro valley, that way you can actually taste Porto wine too.
 There are also boat trips you can take from Porto, from Peso de Regua or from Pinhao.
-There is also a possibility to explore the wine region by train.
-Check here for the best Douro Valley tours and experiences.
+Furthermore, there is also a possibility to explore the wine region by train.
+Take a look below for the best Douro Valley tours and experiences.